civicrm/org.civicrm.mosaicomsgtpl/README.md

 ![Screenshot](/images/screenshot.png)

-This extension enables you to use [CiviCRM-Mosaico](https://github.com/veda-consulting/uk.co.vedaconsulting.mosaico/) templates with scheduled reminders, personal messages, etc. It does this by automatically copying each template from Mosaico to a CiviCRM "Message Template".
+This extension enables you to use [CiviCRM Mosaico](https://github.com/veda-consulting/uk.co.vedaconsulting.mosaico/) templates with scheduled reminders, personal messages, etc. It does this by automatically copying each template from Mosaico to a CiviCRM "Message Template".